plus character —

 CHARACTER: THE PREREQUISITE TO LEADERSHIP

 Character matters when it comes to launching leaders.
-At Leadership Launch we focus on three main character skills based off of research that will help our students become leaders in the first place.
-They are foresight, fortitude and civic engagement.
+At Leadership Launch we focus on three main character skills based off of research that help our students become leaders: foresight, fortitude and civic engagement.

 FORESIGHT: The knowledge or insight gained by looking forward toward the future